FAForever/fa/setup/readme.md

  - `moholua.scd`
  - `schook.scd`

 You can copy the file, change the extension to `zip` and unpack it using your favorite compression software.
-We recommend you to create a separate folder that contains the output.
-We define `base-repository` to be that folder.
+We recommend you to create a separate folder that stores the unpacked folders.
 You can launch a separate instance of Visual Studio Code to search through the base game code.
 You can also add an additional folder to a workspace in Visual Studio Code if you do not want multiple instances.

 Frequently asked Questions (FAQ)
 --------------------------------